pepperize/cdk-autoscaling-gitlab-runner/README.md

 # Philosophy

 It will be a useful and reusable **gitlab runner** CDK Construct.
-We'll make it available to the public at diffent package registries across different programming languages.
+We'll make it available to the public across diffent package registries and different programming languages.